GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/ 🐛-bug-report.md

 ## 🐛 Bug

-Describe the issue you encountered
+Describe the issue you encountered.

 ## 🦋 Expected Behaviour